Niti Taylor Gets Engaged; Dances Her Heart Out On Her Special Day! See Adorable PICS

 Niti & Parikshit Dance At Engagement

-Niti looked lovely in a white dress which had silver designs while Parikshit looked dapper and complemented in a white shewarni.
+Niti looked lovely in a white dress which had silver designs while Parikshit looked dapper and complemented her in a white sherwani.
 The couple was seen dancing their heart out at the engagement ceremony.

 Niti & Parikshit Get Engaged

 Parikshit went down on his knees and made Niti wear the ring.
-Kaisi Yeh Yaariyan actress was quite impressed and was all smiles.
+The Kaisi Yeh Yaariyan actress was quite impressed and was all smiles.

 Parikshit Sings For Niti